johnnykungdev/userDoc_online/docs/6-saveVersionHistory.md

 ---

 Using Figma users can save their files.
-This is great for capturing a snapshot of the file at a specific time, or record a specific set of changes.
-You can add details to describe the changes you’ve made in this design iteration or any other details that may be relevant, like a milestone name or related task.
-This is a great tool
+This is a great tool for capturing certain versions of the files users create and it gives the user a chance to describe any changes that were made.

 ---